-The first time I went camping, in my whole life, was only two short years ago.
-Our family holidays always saw us on a beach or at an amusement park in the winter because summertime was just too busy with gardening, work and being happy with the sun-dappled walls and rich soils of home.
-I had been with my man for almost a year when he proposed a little canoe + camping jaunt for a weekend in the summer.
+The first time I went camping, in my whole life, was only two years ago.
+Our family holidays always saw us on a beach or at an amusement park in the winter because summertime was just too busy with gardening and work.
+I had been with my man for almost a year when he proposed a little canoe and camping jaunt for a weekend in the summer.
 I was coming off of about 6 years in the city at that point.
-I didn’t really know if I was a wilderness enthusiast/type yet, but when I started to think about wood-fired breakfasts, the sheer density of trees, and when Mark mentioned offhand that the whole thing would be pretty romantic, I was all in.
+I didn’t really know if I was a wilderness enthusiast/type yet, but when I started to think about wood-fired breakfasts, the sheer density of trees, and when Mark mentioned offhand that the whole thing would be pretty romantic, I was in!

-I bought some hippie-dip s’mores fixins, some cheap-o water shoes at Mark’s recommendation, worried about staying hydrated, made up little batches of homespun instant oatmeal, packed a Malcolm Gladwell book for extra lightness and some other things.
-We woke up way before the sun to start on the 5 hour drive.
+I bought some s’mores stuff, some cheap water shoes at Mark’s recommendation, worried about staying hydrated, made up little batches of homespun instant oatmeal, packed a Malcolm Gladwell book for extra lightness and some other things.
+We woke up before the sun to start on the 5 hour drive.
 There were road stops.
 I drank a coffee (rarely, if ever, drank coffee back then).
-I ate a doughnut (same rarity of occurrence–went for sprinkles, duh).
 I couldn’t believe that even the little Tim Hortons shops were surrounded by conifer-draped cliffs.
-All the rough trucker dudes just having their first coffee were probably weirded out by the wide-eyed, jorts-clad little lady in the parking lot taking pictures of everything.
-We weren’t even close to the park yet.

-So my initial brush with wilderness had me comparing its overall atmospheric greatness to that pre-bagged shredded business that you can buy for your garden to keep the moisture in (and the weeds out, HOLLA).
-Totally normal.
+So my initial brush with wilderness had me comparing its overall atmospheric greatness to that pre-bagged shredded stuff that you can buy for your garden to keep the moisture in and the weeds out.
+Totally normal!

-This green drink isn’t exactly optimal camping food, BUT.
-It’s been keeping me energetic while I sort out and check off what I need for our little wilderness jaunt this weekend (!!!).
+This green drink isn’t exactly optimal camping food, but it’s been keeping me energetic while I sort out and check off what I need for our little wilderness jaunt this weekend (!!!).
 I go in phases where I absolutely love this stuff for breakfast.
 It’s green, sure, but it’s also minty, punctuated with a nice hit of lime, cold from frozen peaches/mango and lightly sweet.
 Sometimes I’ll tote one to work if I haven’t had enough time to rustle up a little meal pre-shift and it most definitely hits the spot.
-Anyway, I know there’s a lot of green drinks and smoothie recipes out there, kale is the new beef, for your health!, yadda yadda–but this one is my favourite because it really does taste great and I feel like a million bucks once I finish up that last sip.
-Whatta drink, whatta drink, whatta drink, what a mighty good draaaank.
-(Had to.)
+Anyway, I know there’s a lot of green drinks and smoothie recipes out there, but this one is my favourite because it really does taste great and I feel like a million bucks once I finish up that last sip.

-1 1/4 cup cold coconut water or filtered water
+- 1 ¼ cups cold coconut water or regular water (see notes)

-1 1/2 cups rough chopped greens, lightly packed
+- 1 ½ cups rough chopped greens, lightly packed (see notes)